chdsbd/kodiak/bot/README.md

 # settings
 cp example.env .env

-# in a seperate terminal, start ngrok and configure your GitHub app settings to
-# route to the ngrok url
-ngrok http 3000

 # start development webserver.
 The Redis server specified in `.env` must be
 # running
 s/dev-ingest --reload